gurnec/btcrecover/TUTORIAL.md

  * `--typos-delete`   - deletes a character
  * `--typos-case`     - changes the case (upper/lower) of a single letter

-For example, with `--typos 2 --typos-capslock --typos-repeat` specified on the command line, all combinations containing up to two typos will be tried, e.g. `Cairo` (no typos), `cAIRO` (one typo: caps lock), `CCairoo` (two typos: both repeats), and `cAIROO` (two typos: one of each type) will be tried.
+For example, with `--typos 2 --typos-capslock --typos-repeat` options specified on the command line, all combinations containing up to two typos will be tried, e.g. `Cairo` (no typos), `cAIRO` (one typo: caps lock), `CCairoo` (two typos: both repeats), and `cAIROO` (two typos: one of each type) will be tried.
 Adding lots of typo types to the command line can significantly increase the number of combinations, and increasing the `--typos` count can be even more dramatic, so it’s best to tread lightly when using this feature unless you have a small token file.

 Here are some additional types of typos that require a bit more explanation: